VRTool

 in the floating cursor and in the boat attitude indicator.

-charts and wind data for each point of the track.
+charts and wind data.
 Appropriate

 wind forecasts are selected as you go.